andrebocchini/ResolutionSwitcher/README.md

 # ResolutionSwitcher

-A command line tool to change the display resolution of computers running Windows.
+A command line tool to change the display resolution and HDR state of computers running Windows.

 ## Usage Examples